gnietof/Quantum/Certification/session.md

 - Once created, if no jobs are submitted for 30 minutes, the session automatically closes.
 - The maximum session time to live (TTL) determines how long a session can run.
 You can set this value with the max_time parameter.
 This should exceed the longest job's execution time.
 - For Premium plans, the Interactive TTL is set to 60 seconds and the Maximum TTL to 8h.
+- The Interactive TTL is the time beetween submitted jobs.

 ## Attributes